Reduce, Reuse, Recycle: 3 Eco-Friendly Ways to Boost Revenue

 Green Challenges

-Who doesn’t love a challenge?
-By initiating short-term, competitive fundraising initiatives among your supporters, such as who can donate the most recycled goods, you can bring out a bit of healthy competition and further encourage donors to work towards the success of your event.
+Initiate short-term, competitive fundraising initiatives among your supporters, such as who can donate the most recycled goods.
+You can bring out a bit of healthy competition and further encourage donors to work towards the success of your event.
+For example, some eco-friendly initiatives could include:

 Volunteer Events